Programs

 Beth Casagrand

-Beth Casagrand rejoined the FOCUS team in August 2024 as Leadership Program Manager.
-In this role, Beth serves as Director of the Emerging Leaders program, as well as oversee civic engagement and alumni programming.
+Beth Casagrand rejoined the FOCUS team in August 2024 as Leadership Program Director.
+In this role, Beth serves as Director for the Emerging Leaders and Youth Leadership St. Louis programs.

 Beth Casagrand is a returning FOCUS staff member, having previously served on the team from 2011-17.
-She brings to the table nearly 15 years of experience in programming and events in the nonprofit sector.
-She most recently served as the Director of Community Programs at Tower Grove Park, where she managed all rentals, volunteering and education.
-Her other experience includes directing institutional events for the University of Health Science and Pharmacy, as well as serving as the Youth Programs Director for Globalhack.
+They bring to the table nearly 15 years of experience in programming and events in the nonprofit sector.
+Beth most recently served as the Director of Community Programs at Tower Grove Park, where they managed all rentals, volunteering and education.
+Their other experience includes directing institutional events for the University of Health Science and Pharmacy, as well as serving as the Youth Programs Director for Globalhack.

 Beth holds a master’s degree in Public Administration from the Southern Illinois University of Carbondale and a bachelor’s degree in English and Sociology from the University of Missouri-Columbia.